 In the last eight years something has been happening that was not supposed to happen.
-A world-class star is not supposed to turn almost every month with a monastic will into the marginal neighborhoods of his country - and beyond - without publicity, with no other benefit than to give birth for a few hours to the souls of people to the that they need a lot of light.
-It is not supposed, and yet that is precisely what Silvio Rodríguez has been doing since 2010 with his tour of the neighborhoods.
+A world-class star is not supposed to turn almost every month with a monastic will into the marginal neighborhoods of his country - and beyond - without publicity, with no other benefit than to light up for a few hours the souls of people that need a lot of light.
+It is not supposed, and yet that is precisely what Silvio Rodríguez has been doing since 2010 with his tour through the neighborhoods.

-As the former Spanish consul in Havana Alvaro Kirkpatrick points out - "a yuma in the tour of the neighborhoods", as he defines himself - in these concerts "books are donated to local schools.
+As the former Spanish consul in Havana Alvaro Kirkpatrick - "a yuma in the tour of the neighborhoods", as he defines himself - points out, in these concerts "books are donated to local schools.
 Poems are recited.
 Groups or soloists, consecrated or emerging are invited to participate.
 There is no politics.
-Although they are among the listeners, as has happened, Maradona or Mujica.
-Nor economy, because the merchandising it is conspicuous by its absence.
-At best, some neighbor puts on sale, improvised and informally, a can of beer or soda, at a price very slightly higher than the market.
-People are not there for that. "
+Even if among the listeners, as has happened, are Maradona or Mujica.
+Nor economy, because merchandising is completely absent.
+At best, some neighbor puts on sale, improvised and informally, a can of beer or soda, at a price slightly higher than the one of the market.
+People are not there for that".

-There is something messianic in that stubbornness to go one and a hundred times to places where they do not expect you, to carry something that many times they did not even know they wanted, as messianic is also that will capable of dragging half a hundred people with it.
-We say "tour of Silvio through the neighborhoods" but in reality we are talking about a tour that is possible thanks to a group of people and institutions that involves its accompanying band, staff of Silvio's team and the Ojalá Studios -the sound artists Olimpia Calderón and Enzo Estrada, they carry all of the 100 concerts behind them - RTV Comercial, the support of the Cuban Music Institute, the National Tour Agency and the Carnival Company - which guarantee support staff and essential accessories such as the stage, the rails, portable toilets, power plant and security for these teams-, La Rueda Producciones and representatives of several instances of local and provincial government.
+There is something messianic in that stubbornness to go one and a hundred times to places where they don't expect you, to carry something that many times they didn't even know they wanted, as messianic is also that will capable of dragging half a hundred people with him.
+We say "tour of Silvio through the neighborhoods" but in reality we are talking about a tour that is possible thanks to a group of people and institutions that involves its accompanying band, staff of Silvio's team and the Ojalá Studios -the sound artists Olimpia Calderón and Enzo Estrada carry all of the 100 concerts on their shoulders - RTV Comercial, the support of the Cuban Music Institute, the National Tour Agency and the Carnival Company - which guarantee support staff and essential accessories such as the stage, the rails, portable toilets, power plant and security for these teams-, La Rueda Producciones and representatives of several instances of local and provincial government.

-"It's a choral film," says Amin Blanco, "here if everyone does not help, things do not come out," a phrase that is not necessarily true.
+"It's a choral film," says Amín Blanco, "here if everyone doesn't help, things do not come out," a phrase that is true.
 Since concert 41 of 2013 in the neighborhood of Tamarindo, municipality Diez de Octubre, this woman is directly responsible for the work of a production team that must guarantee the conditions for each site to have the concert it deserves (the first years this task was in charge of Ana Lourdes Martínez).
-"Before all this," says Amin, "I was a güajira from the center"; the tour has allowed him to understand the real dimension of Havana and to enter a city that most of us do not know or ignore, that which is made up of people and places that the census does not collect, pieces of country on which we exhaust the euphemisms not to mention of simple and deep poverty.
+"Before all this," says Amin, "I was a güajira from the center"; the tour has allowed her to understand the real dimension of Havana and to enter a city that most of us don't know or ignore, that which is made up of people and places that the census does not collect, pieces of country on which we exhaust the euphemisms not to mention simple and deep poverty.

 In their beginnings they arrived at the neighborhoods by recommendations of the then existing Office of Prevention of the National Revolutionary Police, but at present the destinies are defined by multiple routes - neighbors of the area that request it, places that the own team is finding, recommendations from friends, acquaintances and fans, who even from outside Cuba pass the data of disadvantaged neighborhoods.